 This course will be a two-week intensive multidisciplinary laboratory course conducted in-person on the Queen’s University Campus.
-Students will participate in a variety of laboratories, including in the disciplines of physiology, pharmacology, anatomy, microbiology, and biochemistry.
-Students will learn a number of different laboratory techniques, developing skills in scientific methodology, data acquisition and interpretation.
-Students will also attain skills in critical thinking and hypothesis development, as well as gain experience in writing laboratory reports, anatomy bell-ringers, presenting their results in posters, debates and in oral presentations.
+Students will participate in a variety of laboratories from multiple disciplines, including physiology, pharmacology, anatomy, microbiology, and biochemistry.
+Students will learn and perform a number of different laboratory techniques, developing skills in scientific methodology, data acquisition and interpretation.
+Students will also attain skills in critical thinking and hypothesis development, as well as gain experience in writing a laboratory report, working with human cadaveric material, and participating in research presentations.